-5. NARRATIVE CRITERIA
+6. NARRATIVE CRITERIA

-All surface waters of the Port Gamble S'Klallam Reservation shall be free from substances attributable to point source discharges, nonpoint sources, or instream activities in accordance with the following:
+All surface waters of the Port Gamble S'Klallam, Tribe shall be free from substances attributable to point source discharges, nonpoint sources, or instream activities in accordance with the following:

-- (1) Floating Solids, Oil and Grease: All waters shall be free from visible oils, scum, foam, grease, and other floating materials and suspended substances of a persistent nature resulting from other than natural causes. - (2) Color: True color-producing materials resulting from other than natural causes shall not create an aesthetically undesirable condition; nor should color inhibit photosynthesis or otherwise impair the existing and designated uses of the water. - (3) Odor and Taste: Water contaminants from other than natural causes shall be limited to concentrations that will not impart unpalatable flavor to fish, or result in offensive odor or taste arising from the water, or otherwise interfere with the existing and designated uses of the water. - (4) Nuisance Conditions: Nutrients or other substances from anthropogenic causes shall not be present in concentrations which will produce objectionable algal densities or nuisance aquatic vegetation, result in a dominance of nuisance species, or otherwise cause nuisance conditions. - (5) Turbidity: Turbidity shall not be at a level to potentially impair designated uses or aquatic biota. - (6) Bottom Deposits: All surface waters of the Port Gamble S'Klallam Reservation shall be free from anthropogenic contaminants that may settle and have a deleterious effect on the aquatic biota or that will significantly alter the physical and chemical properties of the water or the bottom sediments.
+- (1) General requirements.
+All surface waters of the Port Gamble S'Klallam Tribe shall be free from toxic, radioactive, conventional, non-conventional, deleterious or other polluting substances in amounts that will prevent attainment of the designated uses. - (2) Floating Solids, Oil and Grease, All surface waters of the Port Gamble S'Klallam Tribe shall be free from visible oils, scum, foam, grease, and other floating materials and suspended substances of a persistent nature resulting from other than natural causes. - (3) Color, True color-producing materials resulting from other than natural causes shall not create an aesthetically undesirable condition; nor should color inhibit photosynthesis or otherwise impair the existing and designated uses of the water. - (4) Odor and Taste.
+Water contaminants from other than natural causes shall be limited to concentrations that will not impart unpalatable flavor to fish, or result in offensive odor or taste arising from the water, or otherwise interfere with the existing and designated uses of the water. - (5) Nuisance Conditions, Nutrients or other substances from anthropogenic causes shall not be present in concentrations which will produce objectionable algal densities or nuisance aquatic vegetation, result in a dominance of nuisance species, or otherwise cause nuisance conditions. - (6) Turbidity, Turbidity shall not be at a level to potentially impair designated uses or aquatic biota. - (7) Bottom Deposits, All surface waters of the Port Gamble S'Klallam Tribe shall be free from anthropogenic contaminants that may settle and have a deleterious effect on the aquatic biota or that will significantly alter the physical and chemical properties of the water or the bottom sediments.